Our Printing Methods

 *indicates a neon ink – neon inks are not available for digital printing

 We can print any of our wedding invitation designs in letterpress or foil stamping, though sometimes we may need to alter a design to make sure it looks amazing in foil.
 Both methods are done right here in our Syracuse, New York print shop on our vintage presses.
-We approach all of our printing with love, devotion, and enormously high standards.
-Note that foil stamping is a more expensive printing method than letterpress (though it’s worth it, trust us!), and the foil printing process requires an additional upcharge for rush turnarounds.
+Note that foil stamping is a more expensive printing method than letterpress (though it’s worth it, trust us!).

 Foil stamping uses a combination of heat, pressure, and metallic paper, which allows us to add a bit of shine to our designs.
-You can see examples of foil stamping on our wedding invitations.
-You can request swatches of our foil stamping colors when you order samples.
+You can see examples of foil stamping on many of our wedding invitations.

 You can see digital representations of our digital ink colors below.
 Custom digital inks are also available.